Updated June 30, 2026.

 Prescott

-Canada Day festivities in Prescott will be spread across multiple locations, including Fort Wellington (370 Vankoughnet Street) and the Prescott Pop-Ups site (191 Water Street East).
-You can enjoy re-enactments, games, food from local vendors, live music, a vendor market and more.
-Fireworks at dusk.
+Canada Day festivities in Prescott will be spread across multiple locations, including Fort Wellington (370 Vankoughnet Street), Centennial Park (190 St. Lawrence Street) and the Prescott Pop-Ups site (191 Water Street East).
+You can enjoy dog fun from Canine Watersports Canada, along with a parade, cupcakes, a cannon firing, live music, vendors’ markets and more.
+Fireworks on the waterfront at dusk.

 Morrisburg

-In Morrisburg, Earl Baker Park and Waterfront Park are the hubs for Canada Day activities, which include a stuffed animal clinic, bingo, children’s activities, a chicken dinner, live music and more.
-Fireworks at dusk.
+In Morrisburg, Earl Baker Park (21 Sir James Morris Drive) is the hub for Canada Day activities, which include a petting zoo, bouncy castles, bingo, yoga, pony rides, food and drink vendors, helicopter rides, a chicken barbecue, live music and more.
+Fireworks at 10pm.

 Russell

 Canada Day events in Russell are taking place mainly at the Russell Fairgrounds (1076 Concession Street) and will include face painting, a giant sprinkler, bouncy castles, a food truck and live entertainment.
+There will also be a free pancake breakfast at the Russell Legion, starting at 9am.
 Fireworks at Russell High School (982 North Russell Road) at 10pm.

 Montreal

 The main celebrations are happening on Canada Day in the Old Port from 11am to 8pm.
-Thrill to a 21-gun salute, see a citizenship ceremony, take a workshop, let your kids burn of steam in the kids’ zone, nosh on cupcakes, catch a concert…that’s just the start of the list.
+Thrill to a 21-gun salute, see a citizenship ceremony, let your kids burn of steam in the kids’ zone, join a giant foosball game, catch a concert…that’s just the start of the list.

 As the owner of Ottawa Road Trips, I acknowledge that I live on, work in and travel through the unceded, unsurrendered territory of the Algonquin Anishinaabeg Nation.
 I am grateful to have the opportunity to be present on this land.
 Ottawa Road Trips supports Water First, a non-profit organization that helps address water challenges in Indigenous communities in Canada through education, training and meaningful collaboration.